-Electrical junction boxes are located at the front bottomleft (Fig. 8).
-Electrical wiring can also be run through the raceway running along the bottom-front of the case.
+Electrical hookups are made to a junction box located either at the bottom-front-left of the case (Fig. 12), at the top-rear-left of the case or to the raceway running along the bottom-front of the case.

-Fig. 8 Junction box beneath case
+Fig. 12 Junction box beneath case

-For case-to-case wiring, run conduit between the junction boxes or run wiring through the raceway.
+For case-to-case wiring, run conduit between the junction boxes or run wiring through the raceway (Fig. 13).
 When connecting to the junction box on the bottom-left side of the case, field wiring should exit box from the right side (furthest away from case wiring) to allow more room inside for wiring connections.
-For more detailed electrical wiring information, see Appendix H.
+For more detailed electrical wiring information, see Appendix B.